gitops-jml/gitops/README.md

 - look at  [PetClinicArgoApp.yaml](./argo-crd/apps/PetClinic/PetClinicArgoApp.yaml) that defines the sources (yaml manifests) and destination (ocp cluster and namespace)

 - create a new ArcoCD application from this file\
-`cd gitops-with-argocd; oc apply -f argo-crd/apps/PetClinic/PetClinicArgoApp.yaml`
+`cd ; oc apply -f GitRepos/gitops-with-argocd/argo-crd/apps/PetClinic/PetClinicArgoApp.yaml`

 - look at the new Application in ArgoCD console.\
 For this application the Sync mode is automatic so you don't have to use the Sync button